-Your heart starts pounding, you start sweating, and can feel yourself getting that “aack!” feeling.
+Your heart starts pounding, you begin sweating profusely, and can feel yourself getting that “aack!” feeling.
 Pema Chodron, an American Buddhist nun, calls this “getting hooked.”
 In the article How We Get Hooked and How We Get Unhooked, she says:

 The Tibetan word for this is shenpa.
 It is usually translated ‘attachment,’ but a more descriptive translation might be “hooked.”
 When shenpa hooks us, we’re likely to get stuck.
 We could call shenpa “that sticky feeling.”
 It’s an everyday experience.
 Even a spot on your new sweater can take you there.
 At the subtlest level, we feel a tightening, a tensing, a sense of closing down.
 Then we feel a sense of withdrawing, not wanting to be where we are.
 That’s the hooked quality.
 That tight feeling has the power to hook us into self-denigration, blame, anger, jealousy and other emotions which lead to words and actions that end up poisoning us.”

-There is a biological reason for this hooked feeling.
-The amygdala, a primitive part of the brain responsible for the fight or flight response, is just kicking in and doing its job.
-However, in this day, we are highly unlikely to encounter a life or death situation, and it does not need to be so vigilant.
+There’s a biological reason for this hooked feeling.
+The amygdala, a primitive part of the brain responsible for the fight or flight fear response, is just kicking in doing its job.
+However, in this day and age, we are highly unlikely to encounter a life or death situation on a regular basis, and it does not need to be so vigilant.

-Mother nature was kind enough to program the amygdala to ensure our survival.
+Mother nature was kind enough to program the amygdala to ensure your survival.
 Babies come into the world with certain innate fears: snakes, spiders, heights, darkness, sudden loud noises, and closed-in spaces.
-Over our lives, we add many more fears which we learn from the people in our lives and our experiences.
+Over the course of our lives, we add many more fears that we learn from the people around us and our experiences.